julianeon/julianeon/README.md

 I'm Julian Martinez, @julianeon on most platforms.

-I've done technical support on contract at [Block](https://www.linkedin.com/in/julianeon/), where I oversaw a busy Slack room.
+I did contractual technical support at [Block](https://www.linkedin.com/in/julianeon/), where I oversaw a busy Slack room.
 I also did technical support at Apollo GraphQL, Ripple and PagerDuty, mostly [product support](product_support.md).
 At my consultancy, Excelsitor, I focused on cryptocurrency prototypes.

 You can read my [repo guide](repo_guide.md) to learn more about my GitHub code and see [examples](https://javascriptpage.com/react-svelte-pitch-deck-app-comparison) of my writing on my [JavaScriptPage](https://javascriptpage.com) site.